Nic Enright: Cleveland Guardians (second stint)

 Enright was returned to the Guardians on June 1, 2023.
 In 16 appearances for the Triple–A Columbus Clippers, he logged a 1.06 ERA with 31 strikeouts and 3 saves across 17 innings pitched.
 On November 19, 2024, the Guardians added Enright to their 40-man roster to protect him from the Rule 5 draft.

 Enright was optioned to Triple-A Columbus to begin the 2025 season.
 In nine appearances for the Clippers, he recorded a 2.00 ERA with seven strikeouts and one save over nine innings pitched.
 On May 24, 2025, Enright was promoted to the major leagues for the first time.
 On June 25, he recorded his first career win, tossing the scoreless 10th inning of a 5–4 victory over Toronto Blue Jays.
 On August 4, Enright earned his first career save.
-He made 27 appearances for Cleveland during his rookie campaign, compiling a 2-1 record and 2.03 ERA with 30 strikeouts across 31 innings of work.
+He made 27 appearances for Cleveland during his rookie campaign, compiling a 2–1 record and 2.03 ERA with 30 strikeouts across 31 innings of work.
 On October 7, it was announced that Enright would require Tommy John surgery, ruling him out for the entirety of the 2026 season.
+He was designated for assignment by the Guardians on November 18.
+On November 21, Enright was non-tendered by Cleveland and became a free agent.

+Toronto Blue Jays

+On December 31, 2025, Enright signed a two-year minor league contract with the Toronto Blue Jays.
+On April 27, 2026, Enright was placed on the full-season injured list ruling him out for the season.